gbearden/r_course_evans_school/README.md

 #### October 19 | Part 3

 Part 3 will focus on data visualization.
-We will use ggplot, a visualization library that is part of the tidyverse, to build a variety of charts.
-The modularity of ggplot charting functions will be emphasized as will the distinction between visualizing aggregated and non-aggregated data.
+We will use `ggplot`, a visualization library that is part of the `tidyverse`, to build a variety of charts.
+The modularity of `ggplot` charting functions will be emphasized as will the distinction between visualizing aggregated and non-aggregated data.

 At the end of Part 3, students should be able to produce a standard set of charts and manipulate chart aesthetics.